Avoidant Personality Disorder

 • Talk to a therapist

 Consider working with a licensed therapist if you are living with avoidant personality disorder.
-If socializing is a factor holding you back from reaching out for support, you can try online therapy through a virtual therapy platform like BetterHelp.
+If socializing is a factor holding you back from reaching out for support, you can try online therapy through an online therapy platform like BetterHelp.
 Therapy can help you identify and replace harmful behaviors, establish healthy coping skills, and build communication skills, potentially increasing your confidence.

-Online cognitive-behavioral therapy and other therapeutic approaches, provide similar results to treatments in the face-to-face setting, according to a recent study by the American Psychological Association.
-Many clients, including those with AVPD, find teletherapy's extra physical distance a significant benefit, making it easier to give personal details to their therapists.
+Online cognitive-behavioral therapy and other therapeutic approaches can provide results that are similar to those of in-person therapy, according to a recent study by the American Psychological Association.
+With an online therapy platform, individuals can be matched with a therapist who understands the differences between various disorders, such as avoidant personality disorder (AVPD), borderline personality disorder, and bipolar disorder.
+Many clients, including those with AVPD, may find teletherapy's extra physical distance a significant benefit, as it may make it easier to give personal details to their therapist.
 In addition, you can choose between phone, video, or chat sessions with your therapist, which might reduce social fears surrounding sessions.

 Takeaway